Welcome to Brock University Library!

 In order to satisfy the Library’s mission to secure its resources and provide a safe learning and study environment for staff and library patrons, library staff are authorized to:

-- Alert Campus Security who may check all possessions of persons as they leave the Library.
+- Alert Campus Safety who may check all possessions of persons as they leave the Library.

 - Request to see the identification of any person in the Library.